hantsy/spring-webmvc-functional-sample/README.md

-Besides these,   MockMvc also get supports of Kotlin DSL,  you can write your tests in a fluent style like the following.
+Besides these,   MockMvc also gets support of Kotlin DSL,  you can write your tests in a fluent style like the following.

 ```kot
   @Test